muratkendir/dist-gis-exercises/docs/exercise3.md

 ```

 - Check the saved XML file and try to find where the layers, bounding boxes or coordinate reference systems (CRSs) are defined.
-<blockquote style="background-color:ivory;"> Reminder: Firefox and Google Chrome browsers have some extensions to visiualize XML files in a "pretty" way.
+<blockquote> Reminder: Firefox and Google Chrome browsers have some extensions to visiualize XML files in a "pretty" way.
 Otherwise you can open the XML file with your favorite text editor and search for a "pretty print" solution.
 (For Example: XMLTools extension is available in the Notepad++ plugin repository.)
 </blockquote>

 - You can also send queries to get single images with predefined properties.
 To do that, you may need to expose more informaiton about the WMS service using following commands: